kai3341/wrap-mutant/packages/react/README.md

 };
 ```

 It's possible to avoid all loops in this component via pushing into records array rendered `JSX.Element` instead of string.
 But keep in mind it's dirty hack.
+Of course, we will talk about it next at [createMutableContext](createMutableContext) and [@wrap-mutant/react-rendered-array](../react-rendered-array) :)

 ## API reference: